Threat Of Nuclear: Horrific Facts EVERYONE Should Know

 Well, it would not look like an attack the Soviets might have mounted.

-The Soviet attack would have been a coordinated affair, using submarine-based SLBMs to quickly take out our missile fields, command control assets, ICBMs to take our localized defenses and military bases, then bomber sorties to pound our remaining forces and major cities into rubble.
+The Soviet attack would have been a coordinated affair, using submarine-based SLBMs to quickly take out our missile fields, command control assets, ICBMs to take our localized defenses and military bases, and then bomber sorties to pound our remaining forces and major cities into rubble.

 Thousands of warheads would have rained down on us in a matter of thirty to forty minutes, with bombers mopping up the remnants over the next 24 hours.